-- 1. Under SuperAdmin, select Users in the header. - Create a spreadsheet with the recommended information and save it as a CSV.
-You must include the required fields for each user.
-All field headings and values in the spreadsheet must be formatted exactly as shown.
-You must add a new column for any optional fields.
+- 1. Go to the Users list:. - a.
+For hosted customers, under the user menu, select Organization settings and then, select Users. - b.
+For on-premises customers, under SuperAdmin, select Users in the header. - 2.
+Create a spreadsheet with the recommended information and save it as a CSV file: - · Include the required fields for each user. - Format all field headings and values exactly as shown in the table below. - · Add a new column for any optional fields.